Icyconfusion/T1-toolchanger-3d-printer/README.md

 The power for the stepper drivers is 24v.
 To reduce the effect of spikes, a small 100nf capacitor is used between the 24v and gnd supply of each driver.
 For larger spikes, a 100 uF capacitor is also placed between 24v and gnd of each driver.
 <img width="277" height="402" alt="image" src="https://github.com/user-attachments/assets/eb339b2d-3b99-4bf2-b4e5-5e703c932cf7" />

 The LCD is the main user interface of the printer.
-I am using the BIGTREETECH TFT70 V3.0 Touch Screen from BigTreeTech which has wifi capability.
+I am using the BIGTREETECH TFT35 V3.0 Touch Screen from BigTreeTech which has wifi capability and is 3.5".
 I chose this LCD as it only uses 2 pins on the MCU (TX and RX), has an SD card, and is touchscreen.
 It is possible to mount the LCD separately to the motherboard, and run a cable between the two, enabling you to set it up however you like.
 LCD Header:
 <img width="481" height="178" alt="image" src="https://github.com/user-attachments/assets/00c3d65e-e621-4007-9945-d0f34a974b62" />

 ### Schematic